Scientific Name

 How to Grow and Care

 Crassulas are easy to grow but susceptible to mealybugs and fungal diseases.
 Overwatering is sure to be fatal, as with all succulents, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
-If you water from beneath by letting the plant sit in a saucer with water, ensure to pour off any excess water after a few minutes.
+If you water from beneath by letting the plant sit in a saucer with water, ensure that you pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then covering the dish until they sprout.